 We asked Gopa, ‘Do long-distance relationships work?’
 Here is what she said:

 Long-distance relationships are a big no for me.
 Any relationship needs a stable foundation.
 A base that is strong enough to make it last in the face of the different challenges that life throws at us.
+But I would say I am old-school new-age relationships are redefining the long-distance relationship concept and are sailing through it.

 I had a client who after eight years of a long-distance relationship had the guy finally tell her, “No, I don’t want to get married.”
 They were together for eight long years but the relationship ultimately did not culminate in marriage.